dorjeduck/kamo/README.md

 ## Remarks

-- The current implementation covers only the basic KAN concepts.
+* The current implementation covers only the basic KAN concepts.
 The paper [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756) suggests various ways to enhance KANs, such as sparsification and grid extension, and has inspired extensive follow-up research.
 There is plenty of room for improvement in our implementation.
-- For simplicity, we use `tanh` to normalize the edge inputs to the range of spline grids.
+* For simplicity, we use `tanh` to normalize the edge inputs to the range of spline grids.
 This technique is widely used by other performance-optimized KAN implementations (see, for example, [FasterKAN](https://github.com/AthanasiosDelis/faster-kan)).
-- Mojo is evolving quickly but is still quite young and limited in some aspects, such as full support for dynamic polymorphism.
+* Mojo is evolving quickly but is still quite young and limited in some aspects, such as full support for dynamic polymorphism.
 Some of the boilerplate in our code is due to these limitations.
 We're looking forward to improve our implementation as Mojo continues to mature.

 ## Resources

-- The GitHub repository associated with the above referenced paper can be found here: [pykan](https://github.com/KindXiaoming/pykan).
+* The GitHub repository associated with the above referenced paper can be found here: [pykan](https://github.com/KindXiaoming/pykan).
-- [Awesome KAN](https://github.com/mintisan/awesome-kan) A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kolmogorov-Arnold Network (KAN).
+* [Awesome KAN](https://github.com/mintisan/awesome-kan) A curated list of awesome libraries, projects, tutorials, papers, and other resources related to Kolmogorov-Arnold Network (KAN).

 ## Changelog

+* 2024.09.17
+  * Updated to Mojo 24.5
-- 2024.06.14
+* 2024.06.14
-  - Added Gaussian Radial Basis Functions (inspired by [FastKAN](https://github.com/ZiyaoLi/fast-kan))
+  * Added Gaussian Radial Basis Functions (inspired by [FastKAN](https://github.com/ZiyaoLi/fast-kan))
-- 2024.06.13
+* 2024.06.13
-  - Initial commit version 2
+  * Initial commit version 2

 ## License